 Thad recently returned from a 10 month journey.
 He and Angela departed from Utah and drove their Vanagon through Mexico, Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.
 Then they sailed through the Panama Canal in a 55 foot sloop, to the San Blas Islands, Columbia, the Cayman Islands, around Cuba, right through tropical storm Andrea, to Bermuda, and were serendipitously abandoned on the island of Flores in the Azores (Portugal).
 From there Thad made his way to the Black Forest (via Paris, Germany and Austria) where he participated in the Physics and Philosophy of Time Summer School and enjoyed the company of the fathers of modern Bohmian Mechanics.
 Following this, he attended a Foundations of Physics conference in München.
-After spending time with a dear friend (and quantum physicist) in Vienna Thad went to CERN.
-Then he flew back to Panama and met up with Angela to begin the drive back.
+After spending time with a dear friend (and quantum physicist) in Vienna, Thad went to CERN.
+Then he flew back to Panama, where he and Angela began the drive back.

 Throughout this journey Thad continued to investigate the consequences of the assumption that the vacuum is a superfluid.
 His exposure to new ideas, new cultures, new places, and the many delightful conversations he had with other philosophers of physics has amplified his enthusiasm over vacuum superfluidity.
 To read a sample of his recent work click here.